Background Check Policies and Procedures

 Authority

-• Utah Statute provides Child Care Licensing (CCL) the authority to perform background checks under Title 26, Chapter 39, Section 404.
-Statute also gives authority to the Department of Workforce Services (DWS) to perform background checks under Title 35A, Chapter 3, Section 310.5; DWS contracts with CCL to perform background checks.
+• Utah Statute provides the Office of Licensing (OL) the authority to perform child care background checks under Title 26B, Chapter 2, Section 406.
+Statute also gives authority to the Department of Workforce Services (DWS) to perform background checks under Title 35A, Chapter 3, Section 310.5; DWS contracts with OL to perform background checks.
 Administrative rules governing these background checks are found in R381-100, R381-60, R381-70, R318-40, R430-90, R430-50, and R430-8.

 • Utah is a Compact State.